JianGoForIt/YellowFin/README.md

 cd parsing
 mkdir -p models/wsj && python train.py --data_path=wsj --model_path=models/wsj/model --log_dir=path_to_log --opt_method="YF"
 ```
 Note the WSJ is not public available.
 Please contact us or the author of [Parsing LSTM repo](https://github.com/cdg720/emnlp2016) for the access of the data.
 The data can be preprocessed following the instructions in [Parsing LSTM repo](https://github.com/cdg720/emnlp2016).
-Based on the preprocessed data, you can run our scripts.
+You should be able to run our scripts on the preprocessed data.

 ## Detailed guidelines
 a.
 YFOptimizer(lr=1.0, mu=0.0) sets initial learnig rate and momentum to 1.0 and 0.0 respectively.
 This is the uniform setting (i.e. without tuning) for all our PyTorch and Tensorflow experiments.
-Typically, after a few thousand minibatches, the influence of these initial values diminish.
+Typically, after a few thousand minibatches, the influence of these initial values diminishes.

 b.
-If you want to clip gradient, you can also consider using the ```clip_thresh``` argument when initializing the YFOptimizer.
+If you want to clip the gradient, you can also consider using the ```clip_thresh``` argument when initializing the YFOptimizer.

 c.
 If you want to use the typical lr-dropping technique after a ceritain number of epochs, or you want to more finely control the learning rate, please use ```lr_factor``` in the YFOptimizer class.
 More details can be found [here](https://github.com/JianGoForIt/YellowFin/blob/master/tuner_utils/yellowfin.py#L30).